When is the Computing Security Student Services office open?

 I was told I was suspended from RIT; what do I do now?

 If you are suspended from RIT, you may not return to the University for one year.
 After one year you must reapply through the Office of Admissions for re-admission to the program, if you so desire.
-You can contact the CSEC Student Services Office at (585) 475-2963 to schedule an appointment with the Department Chair to further discuss your suspension and/or formally appeal the decision.
+You can contact the CSEC Student Services Office at (585) 475-2963 to schedule an appointment with the Undergraduate Program Director to further discuss your suspension and/or formally appeal the decision.

 Change of Program In/Out